cse110-sp24-group34/cse110-sp24-group34/admin/misc/rules.md

 ## 7) Expectations of Professor and TA’s

 - In the event of a team member not adhering to this agreement, the issue may be reported to the instructor, but the team is still responsible for the completion of assignments.
-Faculty and GTA's will be available for conflict resolution meetings if needed.
+Faculty and TA's will be available for conflict resolution meetings if needed.

 ## 8) Team Signatures (PLEASE MAKE COPY AND ATTACH SIGNED VERSION)